 In today’s Who’s Who section of Crypto.BI, we introduce Adam Back, a cryptographer from Great Britain who created HashCash, one of the most fundamental pieces of the Bitcoin software system.

-Back obtained a Computer Science PhD degree from University of Exeter in Distributed Systems research area.
+Back obtained a Computer Science PhD degree from University of Exeter in the Distributed Systems research field.

 Photo Credit: Adam Back, Source: Adam3.us